Sunday, January 26, 2025

 Since I was going to be home Saturday afternoon, and most things here were shutting down by midafternoon, I suggested to Eileen that we have a pre-blizzard party.
 We invited some of the other senior missionaries that live within close walking distance to us over for dinner, which I picked up from the Chinese takeout place near us before they closed.

 Two photos posted on the news regarding accidents in the freezing rain.
 You think the road is clear and in reality it is a sheet of ice.
-In fact one video showed teenagers playing ice hockey in the street in Liberty.
+In fact one video showed teenagers playing ice hockey on the street in Liberty.

 Windchill factor of -4 degrees.
 So glad I am not a pioneer living in a log cabin.